 Perhaps more than any other martech example, big data is changing the way that brands interact with their customers.
 The sheer volume and variety of data now available to marketers is greater than ever before and always on the rise.
 Whereas previously, marketers had to make do with POS transactions data and responses to direct marketing, they now have access to geolocation data, browsing history, social media interaction and many other datasets.
+This data will only be boosted by adoption of Internet of Things technologies.
 The issue that businesses must be aware of, is that big data does not necessarily mean better marketing.

 2. Customer relationship management (CRM)

 Another major aspect of marketing technology is customer relationship management or CRM.
 Customer Relationship management software gives marketers a clear picture of each customer as an individual, rather than as just a faceless part of a homogeneous group.
 The CRM dashboard presents evidence of all previous interactions between the consumer and the brand, regardless of which medium it occurred over.
 Considering that businesses can have customers from all over the world, using a variety of contact methods, having an efficient CRM programme helps simplify the task facing marketers.

 CRM can also be used to automate marketing tasks, particularly those that are repetitive and labour intensive.
 On a simplistic level, CRM can be used to send out marketing materials, such as a follow-up email, after a set period of time has passed following a customer’s registration.
 More advanced CRM tools can identify who is using your website or mobile app, before automatically sending them an email or in-app message, hopefully turning leads into sales.
 Other automated features look to streamline the amount of different communication methods being used today.

 CRM can be used to respond to consumer interest instantly across the same medium, so if they used SMS to get in touch, they’ll receive a text back straight away.
 This lets marketers know a customer’s preferred medium and saves them time having to manually create follow-up material.